-- Other have been expanded – the statement P503 (advise to refer to manufacturer or supplier for info on disposal, recovery and recycling) has now been added for certain explosives.
+- Others have been expanded – the statement P503 (advice to refer to manufacturer or supplier for info on disposal, recovery, and recycling) has now been added for certain explosives.

-- The coverage of Section 14 (Transport Information) of the Safety Data Sheet (SDS) has been extended to all bulk cargoes transported via the International Maritime Organization, for all physical states of the cargo.
+- The coverage of Section 14 (Transport Information) around safety data sheets has been extended to all bulk cargoes transported via the International Maritime Organization, encompassing all physical states of the cargo.

 - Labelling of small packaging with fold-out labels has been addressed and defined through an example in Annex 7 and the fold-out labels allow for more information to be featured in limited space.

-You can find the official list of amends to GHS Version 7 here.
+You can also refer to the official list of GHS amendments made to version 7.

 Benefits of GHS Adoption